wormhole-foundation/wormhole-scaffolding/docs/01_hello_world.md

 ## Detailed Design

-The HelloWorld example XDapp utilizes the Wormhole generic-messaging layer to send and receive arbitrary HelloWorld messages between smart contracts.
+The HelloWorld example xDapp utilizes the Wormhole generic-messaging layer to send and receive arbitrary HelloWorld messages between smart contracts.

 Before the HelloWorld contracts can send and receive messages, the owner (see [Registering Foreign Emitters](#registering-foreign-emitters)) of the contract must invoke the `registerEmitter` method to register trusted HelloWorld contracts on other blockchains.
 The HelloWorld contracts will confirm that all messages that it receives are sent by trusted HelloWorld contracts on other blockchains.